Afraid of arrest, Assam’s pregnant teens skip hospitals, turn to home births and abortion pills

 ‘If they find out, we will be arrested’

 Ruksana is five months pregnant.
-According to her mother, she is not married.
 In the winter of 2021, she had eloped with her 21-year-old lover, currently away somewhere in Maharashtra where he worked as a daily-wage labourer.

 It was Sakina who had been taking care of Ruksana, accompanying her to the hospital for her ante-natal check-ups.
-(The names of the mother and daughter have been changed to protect their identity.)
+(The names of the two women have been changed to protect their identity.)

 But now, scared of being apprehended by the police, they skipped the last appointment scheduled earlier this week.
 “Her second ante-natal check-up was due on February 8,” said Sakina.
 “But we didn’t visit the health centre fearing arrest.
 If they find out, we will be arrested…we have heard and seen it on TV.
 I don’t know what to do now”.